williamsGravel/Game_Engine_LWJGL/README.md

 # Game_Engine_LWJGL
 My First game engine in java.
-Also my first game, I am using opengl3!
+Also my first game.
+I am using OpenGL!

-This game/game engine has been strongly inspiried by a youtube channel ThinMatrix.
+This game/game engine has been strongly inspiried by a youtube channel by the name of ThinMatrix.

 ThinMatrix Chanel: https://www.youtube.com/user/ThinMatrix